keboola/connection-docs/manipulation/transformations/index.md

 then takes the Transformation Script and runs it in the workspace.
 Depending on the transformation backend, the input mapping process can do the following:

-- Create a new database (Snowflake, Redshift, MySQL) and import the selected tables from Storage into it.
+- Create a new database (Snowflake, optionally Redshift or MySQL) and import the selected tables from Storage into it.
 - Export selected tables from Storage to CSV files and make them available in the workspace for Python, R or OpenRefine scripts.

 When the transformation is finished, the **Output Mapping** process moves the transformation results back to